No products in the cart.

 Sponsors Benefits

-Your donation to sponsor the renovation of this classroom will be recognized on a plaque at the school, on The Paros Foundation website and in appropriate press related to this important project.
-The Paros Foundation will happily arrange a visit to the Hatsik Village School when you are in Armenia
+Your donation to fund the operational costs for the 2016-2017 school year for Ghoghanj-Nor Nork will be recognized with a plaque at the Center and on the Center’s website and in their printed materials.
+Your name will also be listed as a sponsor on the Paros Foundation website and in appropriate press related to this important project.
+The Paros Foundation will happily arrange a visit to the new Center when you are in Armenia.

 Anonymous User